 Min 50 Hours

-As far as the work hours are concerned, they work for about 10 hours a day and six days a week.
+In a career as staff nurse, individuals are required to work for about 10 hours a day and six days a week.
 However, in an emergency situation, their works hours can increase significantly.
-During crisis, nurses are known to work continuously without taking a break.
+During the crisis, nurses are known to work continuously without taking a break.

 How to become a Staff Nurse?

 What are the skills and qualities required to become a/an Staff Nurse?

 There are several requirements to become a staff nurse.
 Possessing several skill sets to perform efficiently in career as staff nurse is one of the main requirements.
 We have provided below the description of staff nurse skills.

 Cultural Sensitivity: Various cultural beliefs and values affect the patient's safety, health, care, acceptance of medication, and commitment to it, and sometimes even death.
 Understanding, honouring and meeting the needs and desires of the patients as per their specific values and beliefs, traditions, and activities should be part of both the nursing scheduling and performance.

 Professionalism: Nurses should always practice professionalism in front of clients as well as in front of colleagues. respect, behaviour, honesty, obligation, and discipline are some of the main areas of Professionalism in nursing skills.
 But the day-to-day job is the responsibility of patient care.